Bachelor of Arts

 In his book, American Wasteland, author Jonathan Bloom estimates that nearly one-half of all food produced in the United States is discarded, wasting valuable natural resources and costing billions2.
 This report will analyze existing models of peer-to-peer exchange in order to guide the creation of Crop Swap Missoula, a small-scale online food exchange based in Missoula, Montana.
 The exchange will allow for the sale, donation, or trade of surplus food items among users.
 I will consider the potential financial, environmental and social benefits of the project and attempt to anticipate problems that may arise.
 According to a team of researchers at collaborativeconsumption.com, platforms often fail due to insufficient supply and/or demand, a lack of product focus, an unclear value scheme, not enough funding, or regulatory issues.
 I will discuss these issues as they apply to Crop Swap, and explore potential solutions.

 Honors College Research Project

 Raan, Cathryn, "Crop Swap Missoula: Food Waste and the Sharing Solution" (2015).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 32.

 © Copyright 2015 Cathryn Raan